Regularity properties of free multiplicative convolution on the positive line: Introduction

-The paper consists of 6 sections in total.
-In Section 2, we state our main results, Theorems \ref{thm:lebesgue}, \ref{thm:bound}, and \ref{thm:main}.
-Also the same section contains new transform $M_{\mu}$ of probability measure on $\R_{+}$, which is then used to define new subordination functions correspondingly.
-Section 3 is dedicated to preliminary results about boundary behavior of generic analytic self maps of $\C_{+}$ and that of subordination functions proved in \cite{Belinschi2006}.
-In Section 4 and 5, we use these results to prove Theorem \ref{thm:lebesgue} and \ref{thm:bound}, respectively.
-Finally, Theorem \ref{thm:main} is proved in Section 6.
+The paper consists of 5 sections in total.
+In Section 2, we present preliminary results on general analytic functions on $\C_{+}$ and the analytic subordination in free multiplicative convolution.
+In Section 3, we formally state our main results, Theorems~\ref{thm:lebesgue}, \ref{thm:bound}, and \ref{thm:main}.
+The same section also contains the proof of Theorem \ref{thm:lebesgue}.
+Section 4 is dedicated to the proof of Theorem~\ref{thm:bound}.
+Finally, Theorem~\ref{thm:main} is proved in Section 5.